Debbie Green

 1st April 2025

-But if you're more interested in collecting art, then this is also the place for you.
-Whitstable has a great reputation already for its galleries and the wide range of artists in the town but you may not be aware of the incredible range of art in the Harbour Market and South Quay Shed.
+Whitstable has a great reputation already for its galleries and the wide range of artists in the town but you may not be aware of the incredible range of Art in the Harbour Market and South Quay Shed.

-So here is a little guide to encourage you to come and gaze at the work of brilliant artists with an eclectic range of styles - we think you'll find it hard to leave without choosing at least one piece to transform a room and encourage the artist in you too.
+So here is a little guide to encourage you to come and gaze at the work of brilliant artists with an eclectic range of styles.
+You'll find it hard to leave without choosing at least one piece to transform a room, and also encourage the artist in you.

 Sarah Louis Dunn Artist